The Big Book (Alcoholics Anonymous): Legacy

 Before the publication of The Big Book, alcoholism in America was viewed largely as it had been in the 19th century.
 The temperance movements of the 19th century and the recent experiment with Prohibition focused on the individual, promoted by "degenerationism, the theory that biological factors, toxic environmental influences or moral vices may trigger a cascade of social, moral and medical problems".
-This theory was a holdover from the pre-Darwinian belief that offspring inherited acquired character traits from their parents, although this is now well evidenced in the scientific literature.
+This theory was a holdover from the pre-Darwinian belief that offspring inherited acquired character traits from their parents.
 The increase in scientific knowledge in the early 20th century led to questions about this view of alcoholics, but the view still dominated for the first 30 years of the century.
 A decisive turn toward seeing alcoholism as a disease was the publication of The Big Book and the founding of A.A.